Bastian/bStats/README.md

 You can then start the services by running `make start-prod`.

+### Backups

+Redis data is backed up to AWS S3.
+AWS credentials have to be provided in a `AWS.env` file in the `prod` directory.
+Afterwards, cronjobs can be set up with the `add-backup-cronjobs.sh` script in the `prod` directory.

+A lifecycle configuration for S3 is given in the `prod/s3-lifecycle-config.json` file.

 ### Disaster Recovery

 Assuming the worst happens and the current bStats server explodes.
 To get back